oracle-samples/oltrain/README.md

    <col width="300">
 </colgroup>
       <tr>
-         <td><p><i>Head to the Oracle Linux Training Station tracks below to learn about Linux and Virtualization products.
-These tracks provide you with immediate learning opportunities consisting of short video demonstrations and hands-on lab exercises.</i></p>
+         <td><p>Head to the Oracle Linux Training Station tracks below to learn about Linux and Virtualization products.
+These tracks provide you with immediate learning opportunities consisting of short video demonstrations and hands-on lab exercises.</p>
 <p>WHats new graphic here</p>
          </td>
-         <td valign="top"><p>Go straight to our most popular topics.
-Click these links to jump to the free videos and hands on labs:</p>
+         <td valign="top"><p><i>Go straight to our most popular topics.
+Click these links to jump to the free videos and hands on labs:</i></p>
             <ul>
                <li><a href="../../OCNE/ocne.md#kubernetes-videos">Kubernetes content</a></li>
                <li><a href="../../OL/virt/virt.md#container-videos">Container content</a></li>